 If You Forget Something

 Don’t panic!
 We do a briefing when you arrive and if we notice you might need an extra hat or you ran out of bug spray, chances are we have spares or can find a workaround.
-For example, we stock sunscreen, insect repellent, and basic first aid at Daga Tented Camp, so you won’t be left high and dry.
+We stock sunscreen, insect repellent, and basic first aid at our camp, so you won’t be left high and dry.
 And as mentioned, we can do laundry with a day’s notice (the sun here dries clothes quickly!).
 In larger towns like Morogoro or even Mikumi town, you can buy some basics if absolutely needed.

 By packing smartly using this list as a guide, you’ll set yourself up for a wonderfully comfortable safari experience.
 You’ll be ready for chilly mornings, warm afternoons, possible rain, definitely sun, and everything in between.
 Plus, you won’t have that nagging feeling of “I wish I had brought X.” Of course, if you have any questions before you come, feel free to reach out – we love helping our guests prepare.
 Now zip up that bag, you’re good to go.
 The wilds of Mikumi are calling – and you’re packed for the adventure of a lifetime!